wayne1g/orch/doc/opencontrail-docker.md

 Now, two containers are connected to two virtual networks respectively.
 Policy needs to be created and attached to two virtual networks to allow traffic flow between each other.

-#### Policy
+#### Connect virtual networks by network policy
-Create a pass-all policy and attach to two virtual networks.
+Create a policy to pass all traffic and attach to two virtual networks.
 ```
 $ cd ../../orch
 $ ./config add policy policy-default